BradleyJohnson/notebook/dinosaur_book/chapter_two.md

     - symbol table for metadata for functions and variables
     - in Unix and Linux this format is ELF, Executable and Linkable Format

 ###### Section 2.6 - Why Applications Are Operating-System Specific

   - Nothing too surprising here.
 System calls are implemented differently across various OSes.

   - Some ways to make applications available on more than 1 OS
     - Use an interpreted language that has interpreters for multiples OSes
     - Use a language that runs its own virtual machine
     - Use a standard language or API that generates binaries to execute on the OS

   - Other obstacles
     - operating system library APIs that offer functionality to applications vary in their implementation
     - each OS expects differing binary formats for applications
     - different CPUs have different instruction sets (that's not really on the OS though?)

   - an Application Binary Interface (ABI)...
     - defines how different components of binary code can interface for a given operating system on a given architecture
     - specifies low-level details like address width, methods for passing params to syscalls, organization of the run-time stack, binary format of system files, size of datatypes, etc
     - is usually specified for an architecture
       - for instance there is an ABI for ARMv8
       - so it's the architectural equivalent of an API

 ###### Section 2.7 - Operating-System Design and Implementation

+  - **2.7.1 Design Goals**

+  - Who/what are we designing for is primary design consideration.
+    - mobile, desktop, distributed, real-time?
+  - Beyond this, things get murky but there's two general guideposts
+    - user goals
+      - goals that achieve something for the end user eg
+        - reliable, convenient, easy to learn/use, safe, fast, etc
+        - these aren't terribly useful because they can be achieved in many different ways
+    - system goals
+      - goals that achieve something for the designers, developers, operators of the OS
+        - flexible, reliable, error free, effeicient
+        - again these can be interpreted many ways

+  - **2.7.2 Mechanisms and Policies**

+  - Separating mechanism and policy is an important design principle
+    - mechanism describes the 'how' to do something
+    - policy describes the 'what' needs doing
+    - for example, the timer contrsuct is a mechanism for cpu protection and deciding how long the timer is to be set if the policy decision

+    - this separation improves flexibility because
+      - policies are likely to change across time and place
+        - If the policy and mechanism are intertwined, this means that the mechanism needs to be changed everytime the policy is changed
+        - for example, consider a mechanism that gives preference on CPU time to one type of program over another...
+          - when properly separated the mechanism can work to give io intensive applications preference over CPU intensive applications, or vice versa.

+  - **2.7.3 Implementation**

+  - most early OSes were written entirely in assembly
+  - now some of the lowest level kernel modules are assembly but much of it is C or C++
+  - this helps portability, readiability, debugging, etc

+  ###### Section 2.8 - Operating-System Structure